Dv8 Covid-19 Guidance

 We understand that returning to college in September can be a source of worry and anxiety for students, parents and staff.
 The safety of all who come to Dv8 is our top priority and we have put a number of measures in place in order to ensure this.
 Some of these include:

 – Ensuring everyone on our sites regularly washes or sanitises their hands.
 We have installed numerous hand sanitiser stations to support this

 – Regular cleaning of any surfaces that are frequently touched throughout the college day

 – Promoting the Government’s safer travel guidance

-– Asking all student and staff to wear face coverings in classrooms and communal spaces
+– Recommending all students and staff to wear face coverings in busy, small and communal spaces

 Our full guidance is available to view above.

 How are classes going to be taught this term?